-See Section 4.4.
-STS-Securitisation (f) and Section 7.1: MandatoryRepurchase .
+See section 4.4.
+STS-Securitisation (f) and section 7.1: Mandatory Repurchase and section 7.1 Acceptance of invitation to (re)purchase on Optional Redemption Date

 The EBA Guidelines set out seven devices to repurchase securitised assets which are not to be considered indicative of "active portfolio management".
 To the extent that a transaction only contains some or all of those seven devices and does not provide any other form of repurchase, then the STS criterion will be met.